Women in equestrianism: Medical analysis

 At the beginning of the 20th century, women's horseback riding and cycling were likened by some doctors to a form of masturbation; more rarely, doctors of the time mentioned the possibility of diverting women from masturbation through horseback riding or cycling.
 These practices were suspected of harming female sexuality.

 Since then, other more serious medical studies have examined the consequences of regular horseback riding on women's health.
 No statistical association has been found between regular riding and sexual dysfunction in either men or women.

-According to a 2017 review of the scientific literature, over the long term, horse riding may predispose women tourinary stress incontinence, probably due to the impact on pelvic floor muscles during gait transitions.
+According to a 2017 review of the scientific literature, over the long term, horse riding may predispose women to urinary stress incontinence, probably due to the impact on pelvic floor muscles during gait transitions.

 In 1980, a study investigated panniculitis in four female riders, attributable to both cold exposure and their equestrian activities: these lesions were caused, in part, by wearing tight-fitting, poorly insulated cycling pants, slowing blood flow through the skin and thus reducing tissue temperature.

 In 2015, three South Korean researchers studied the effects of horseback riding on female obesity, comparing two groups of obese women, one of whom rode a horse three times a week for 8 weeks, and the other who walked for the same length of time.
 They concluded that horseback riding led to a greater reduction in body mass index than walking.